opattison/olivermakes/_posts/2012-03-06-casey-trees-redesign.md

   {{ longterm | markdownify }}
 </div>

-[^1]: [Read my review of the responsive design process]({% post_url 2013-09-26-casey-trees-membership %}) for the subsequently launched Membership campaign to get a closer look at my approach to responsive design and implementation.
-I also wrote about [technical documentation and training]({% post_url 2014-10-01-casey-trees-docs %}) for the Casey Trees website.
-[^2]: Technically, responsive design is about designing with a flexible grid layout, using fluid image widths, and using CSS media queries to conditionally control layout and presentation for different device sizes.
+[^1]: Technically, responsive design is about designing with a flexible grid layout, using fluid image widths, and using CSS media queries to conditionally control layout and presentation for different device sizes.
 As Ethan Marcotte put it in his foundational <i class="publication"><a href="http://www.abookapart.com/products/responsive-web-design">Responsive Web Design</a></i>): “… design that can adapt to the constraints of the browser window or device that renders it, creating a design that almost responds to the user’s needs.”